 Glaciers CAN be dangerous, there are often crevasses hidden underneath and a wrong foot could have you falling down into one.
 It’s also very steep.
 The guides hook you up with harnesses, just incase you slip and start sliding down the mountain, and a little pick axe.
 If you start falling there is a way to dig in and stop yourself.

 I was impressed that they still ran the tour even though I was the only one booked onto it.
-This was great as we could go at my pace and we even went on a rescue mission to collect a lone ski that was half way down the mountain.
+This was great as we could go at my pace.
+We even went on a rescue mission to collect a lone ski that was half way down the mountain.

-I was also given the option to come down the glacier by ‘glissading‘ which is where you slide down on your bum.
-I was climbing in jean shorts and a t-shirt (YEP always prepared), which was fine as it was a hot day and I knew the summit was warm AND the hike made me sweat like a pig, but it wasn’t really suitable for sliding.
+I was also given the option to come down the glacier by ‘glissading’.
+This is where you slide down on your bum.
+I was climbing in jean shorts and a t-shirt (YEP always prepared), which was fine as it was a hot day.
+I knew the summit was warm AND the hike made me sweat like a pig, but it wasn’t really suitable for sliding.
 If I was to go back, this is definitely the way I would get down the mountain!